 Earlier in the year, the name of the game is staying as cool as possible and that includes your hiking pants.
 When the temperatures are hot, we love a lightweight pant that barely feel like it's there.
 In the fall, it’s not a bad idea to choose hiking pants with added thickness and wind blocking ability but that still move well on the trail.

-The Outdoor Research Ferrosi is our top overall hiking pant pick and thick enough for most fall conditions.
-They cut wind decently well with a softshell-like feel yet still offer excellent range of movement.
-For short fall hikes in chilly conditions or if you plan on bushwacking, we love the Fjallraven Vidda Pro.
-These pants are uniquely made with a G-1000 polyester/cotton blend, which we were skeptical about at first until trying them on.
-The Vidda Pro are tough and warm without compromising much in the way of comfort.
-We did overheat in these pants on a hot summer hike, but they make a great fall companion.
+The men’s prAna Stretch Zion and women’s prAna Halle are our top overall hiking pant picks and thick enough for moderate fall conditions.
+Importantly, they cut wind decently well, offer excellent range of movement, and look good around town too.
+For short fall hikes in chilly conditions or if you plan on bushwacking, we like the Fjallraven Vidda Pro.
+This pant is uniquely made with a G-1000 polyester/cotton blend, which we were skeptical about at first until trying them on.
+In the end, the Vidda Pro is tough and warm without compromising much in the way of comfort.
+We did overheat in the pant on a hot summer hike, but it makes a great fall companion.
+More at the performance end of the spectrum, in cooler alpine conditions we’ve used a true softshell pant like the Arc’teryx Gamma LT, which is tough and mountain-ready with great stretchiness.
 And with any pair of hiking pants and particularly thinner models, you can always wear a thin wool baselayer underneath for added warmth (more on baselayers below).

 3. Synthetic Outer Layer

-Our favorite synthetic jacket is the Arc’teryx Atom LT: it’s warm, breathable, and as comfortable as they come.
-People who really are moving on the trail may appreciate even better ventilation from the cozy Patagonia Nano-Air, but that jacket is less durable than the Atom LT and may have a shorter lifespan.
+Our favorite synthetic jacket is the Arc’teryx Atom LT: it’s warm, does a nice job blocking light wind, and is as comfortable as they come.
+People who really are moving on the trail or who want a better crossover piece for activities like climbing may appreciate even better ventilation from the cozy Patagonia Nano-Air or The North Face Ventrix, both of which have more breathable fabrics.
 Either way, a synthetic jacket can be worn as your outer layer in the fall, and unlike down, you shouldn’t have to take it off unless the temperature really warms up.
-Most synthetic jackets have a DWR treatment for added protection in light to moderate precipitation.
+Most synthetic jackets also have a DWR treatment for added protection in light to moderate precipitation.

 4. Merino Wool Baselayers